 - Don’t hard chop, hack, or saw a food if your knife isn’t meant to be used in that capacity.
 In other words, use your knife for its intended purpose.
 You would not want to use a paring knife to butcher a pork shoulder, you would want to use a boning knife.
 Similarly you would not use a cleaver to peel the skin off an apple, you would want to use a paring knife.
 By using a knife incorrectly or for the wrong purpose (including using your knife as a screwdriver or can opener) you could do harm to the overall structure of the knife.

 Now that you have some tips on knife care, maintenance, and sharpening, look through your knife collection and pick out the knives you think need some attention.
 If you do not sharpen your knives at home we encourage you to find a sharpener who is trustworthy and reliable.
 Before taking your precious tools in, do a little research and find out what type of sharpening the business performs.
 Ask questions and get to know their techniques.
-At Town Cutler we provide whetstone knife sharpening service with a 24-hour turn around if you bring your blades to our stores in Chicago or San Francisco.
-We also offer mail-in sharpening service if you do not live near a Town Cutler store.
+At Town Cutler we provide complimentary knife sharpening for all Town Cutler knives.
+We also offer mail-in sharpening service if you do not live near our location.

 ALL knives will benefit from regular maintenance and routine sharpening, whether you do it yourself or bring them to a knowledgeable professional.
 How often should kitchen knives be sharpened?
 The frequency of which you need to maintenance and sharpen your knife depends on how often you use it and the knife itself.
 Once your knife starts to slip on the product you are cutting or you notice that it requires some effort to cut through food, it’s time to give your knives some attention.
 We also like to remind people that while it’s always important to be mindful when using a knife, a sharp knife is safer than a dull knife and makes for a better experience in the kitchen.